erpc-io/eRPC/README.md

  * The two interesting cases first:
    * Request MsgBuffer ownership at server: The request handler loses ownership of the request MsgBuffer when it returns, at which point eRPC frees it.
+     This is true for both foreground and background request handlers.
    * Response MsgBuffer ownership at client: The response MsgBuffer is buried when the continuation invokes `release_response()`.
 A continuation must invoke `release_response()` before returning.
 This is required required so